-My new book, Uncontrollable Women: Radicals, Reformers and Revolutionaries, will be published by Bloomsbury (IB Tauris) on 27 January 2022.
+My most recent book, Uncontrollable Women: Radicals, Reformers and Revolutionaries, was published by Bloomsbury (IB Tauris) on 27 January 2022.
 It’s a history of radical, reformist and revolutionary women between the outbreak of the French Revolution in 1789 and the passing of the Great Reform Act in 1832.
 Very few of them are well-known today; some were unknown even in their own day.
 All of them contributed something to the world we now inhabit.

 At a time when women were supposed to leave politics to men they spoke, wrote, marched, organised, asked questions, challenged power structures, sometimes went to prison and even died.
 History has not usually been kind to them, and they have frequently been pushed into asides or footnotes, dismissed as secondary, or spoken over, for, or through by men and sometimes other women.
 These women and many others played a part in developing political ideas and freedoms as we know them today, and some fought battles which still remain to be won or raised questions that are still unresolved.

 The Women in the Room: Labour’s Forgotten History tells the story of the founding and the early years of the Labour Party, but with women added back in.
 Between 1900 and 1918 women were active in the suffrage movement, but they were also trade unionists, socialists, pacifists, public speakers, organisers and campaigners.
 Some campaigned for universal rather than limited female suffrage; others took an economic rather than a political view of how women could be liberated.